MichaelCurrin/static-sites-generator-resources/Jekyll/install_jekyll_project.md

-# Use latest Jekyll
-> How to install Jekyll 4 in a project - not locally.
+# Install Jekyll for a project

 See the [Upgrading from 3.x to 4.x](https://jekyllrb.com/docs/upgrading/3-to-4/) tutorial on the Jekyll docs.

 Specify the version in the `Gemfile` of the project.
+For example:

 ```ruby
 gem 'jekyll', "~> 4.0.0"